jouros/Hashivault/README.md

 pem_keys                  []
 ```

 Test login from K8s cmd line, first I set JWT.
-From Vault this auth method access K8s TokenReview API to validate JWT, so serviceaccount need to have access to to TokenReview API and I need RBAC config to do so:
+From Vault this auth method access K8s TokenReview API to validate JWT, so ServiceAccount need to have access to to TokenReview API and there need to be RBAC config to do so, again I use Ansible to deploy RBAC and test from K8s after deployment:
 ```text
 $ K8s control-plane:
 $ JWT=$(kubectl get secret vault-auth-secret -n test2 --output 'go-template={{ .data.token }}' | base64 --decode)